razvanz/node-eventstore-client/README.md

 - Set system settings: not implemented yet
 - Performance: there's still some while loop in the code that could be problematic with node.js
 - Tests: tests are only covering happy path scenarios for now
-- NPM package: no package released yet, I will release one when code is production ready
+- NPM package: no package released yet, I will release one when code is stable

-# Running the tests
+## Running the tests
 You will need:

 - dependencies (npm install)